vmahu123/assign4-jira-demo/README.md

 "Fixing GitHub username link test for ASSIGN4-1" "Added integration demo line for Jira issue A4-2" "This line was added for Jira issue A4-2 integration test by Maharshi Vyas."
+"This line was added for Jira issue A4-2 integration test by Maharshi Vyas."